Tailor-made Tour 10 days from £2085 per person

-Places Visited: Fort Cochin, Munnar, Periyar National Park, Kumarakom
+Places Visited: Cochin, Munnar, Periyar National Park, Kumarakom

 Since the time of ancient Greece, Europeans have been seduced by the fecundity, vibrancy and cultural sophistication of India’s far southwest.
 Black pepper was the reason foreigners originally came here.
 Now it’s Kerala’s dreamy beaches, serene backwater lagoons, forested mountains and abundant wildlife that are the prime incentive.
 Looping inland from the coast, this 10-day tour takes you around the pick of the region’s landscapes and cultural attractions, with stays in the old colonial quarter of Fort Cochin, a luxury resort in the backwaters and a hideaway in the Cardamom Hills among the standout experiences.

-Fly overnight from the UK to Ernakulam (Cochin) via the Middle East.
+Fly overnight from the UK Cochin via the Middle East.

 For centuries the hub of India’s spice and tea trade, Fort Cochin occupies the northern tip of a peninsula dividing the mouth of the Vembanad Lake from the Arabia Sea.
 Its low-rise, red-tiled skyline bears the imprint of its former colonial residents: Lusitanian chapels, Jewish synagogues, Dutch burghers’ houses, Armenian mansions, and British bungalows and godowns (warehouses) all survive in the Fort’s grid of narrow lanes – the largest collection of early colonial buildings in Asia.

 Spend the day exploring the old colonial district of Fort Cochin in the company of your guide.
 In the evening, enjoy a sunset harbour cruise.